 - Porcelain Tile

-Porcelain tiles are particularly well suited for bathroom flooring since they are water resistant.
-In addition to being water resistant, they are very durable.
-In fact, the tiles are so durable they can last a lifetime if properly maintained.
+Porcelain tile is particularly well suited for bathroom flooring since it is water resistant.
+There’s never a worry about exposure to water, so it dramatically increases its durability.
+In fact, Porcelain Tile is so durable that it can last a lifetime, if properly maintained.

-Other porcelain tile advantages include being easy to clean (with a damp mop and soapy water), being stain resistant, and they are not easily scratched.
-These attributes, along with the fact that there are so many colors and designs available in the market, make porcelain tiles one of the most popular tile options for bathrooms.
+Other Porcelain Tile advantages include being easy to clean (with a damp mop and soapy water), stain resistant, and are not easily scratched.
+These attributes, along with the fact that there are so many colors and designs available, make Porcelain Tile one of the most popular tile options for bathroom remodeling projects.

-Some of the challenges associated with porcelain tile include the weight of the tiles and the fact that they can be difficult to cut for installation.
+Some of the challenges associated with Porcelain Tile include the weight of the tiles and the fact that they can be difficult to cut for installation.
 They are also more costly than some of the other options.
-Additionally, the hardness of the tile can make it susceptible to cracking if there are structural shifts in the home.
+The hardness of the tile can make it susceptible to cracking if there are structural shifts in the home.
 Finally, the grout can be challenging to clean.

 - Porcelain Wood Plank Tile